blawson69/DoorMaster/README.md

 ### Trap Effect

 The trap effect is provided in the Open token's GM Notes field.
-You can give as much information as you wish here, depending on your trap and what should happen once it's triggered: darts flying out of the wall, a blade slicing out, ceiling drops, etc. An alternative option, particularly for traditional traps, is to use a [roll template](https://roll20.zendesk.com/hc/en-us/articles/360037257334-How-to-Make-Roll-Templates).
+You can give as much information as you wish here, depending on your trap and what should happen once it's triggered: darts flying out of the wall, a blade slicing out, ceiling drops, etc. An alternative option is to use a [roll template](https://roll20.zendesk.com/hc/en-us/articles/360037257334-How-to-Make-Roll-Templates).
 This allows you to provide a melee or magical attack dialog with rolled damage, saving throw links/buttons and any other information you like that matches a familiar format.

-If you wish to use the name of the character who triggered the trap in your effect description, places where you would use `@{selected|character_name}` or `@{target|character_name}` in a roll template, use `[WHO]` as a name placeholder and DoorMaster will substitute it with the name of the character.
+If you wish to use the name of the character who triggered the trap in your effect description - places where you would use `@{selected|character_name}` or `@{target|character_name}` in a roll template, for instance - use `[WHO]` as a name placeholder and DoorMaster will substitute it with the name of the character.
 If the script cannot determine which character is using the door, they will simply be called "Victim".

 If not using a roll template, you can still provide die roll expressions that will be executed whenever the trap is triggered.
 In your effect description, surround your die expression in @ signs, i.e. `@1d8+2@`.
 You may use as many die expressions as you want and each will be evaluated separately.
 You **should not** use @ signs for any other purpose or it will give unintended results.